top of page

 An author and speaker, Mrs. Sahlas has presented webinars with the Illinois Institute of Continuing Legal Education (IICLE) and with the Illinois State Bar Association (ISBA).
 She has authored materials for the Illinois Institute of Continuing Legal Education (IICLE) including Attorney Fee Service Agreements with IICLE's Formulaw Library.
 She has been published in the American Bar Association’s Probate & Property Magazine, and had numerous articles published in the Illinois State Bar Association’s Trusts and Estates Newsletter and the Illinois State Bar Association’s Real Property Newsletter.

 Mrs. Sahlas grew up in Oak Park, IL.
 She received her Juris Doctor degree from the John Marshall Law School (n/k/a University of Illinois at Chicago Law School) in 2000, and passed the bar exam immediately thereafter.
 She received her Bachelor of Arts degree from Bethel University in St. Paul, Minnesota.
-During law school, she clerked for a Chicago private insurance defense firm and interned for 1 1/2 years with the Cook County State’s Attorney’s Office prosecuting as a Section 711 student attorney in several trials, prevailing in all.

 A classically trained Mezzo-Soprano, she is a former member/soloist of Chicago Choral Artists and the historic Apollo Chorus of Chicago.
 Mrs. Sahlas has completed Berlitz language courses and is at an intermediate language level in German, Greek, and French.
-She and her husband, Nicko, a former professional chef, celebrate 25 years of marriage in 2025.
+She and her husband, Nicko, a former professional chef, celebrated 25 years of marriage in 2025.

 Education